Finite difference and finite element methods for partial differential equations on fractals

 \section{Laplacian on a graph}

-In this section we review the construction of the Laplace operator and the energy on a graph, in particular, we introduce the renormalization constant which is important in order to get a finite limit of the energies associated to a family of graphs that approximates a fractal.
+In this section, we review the construction of the Laplace operator and the energy on a graph; in particular, we introduce the renormalization constant, which is important to get a finite limit of the energies associated with a family of graphs that approximates a fractal.
 See \cite{ MJ, JK,RS1}.